A new decision method for Intuitionistic Logic by 3-valued non-deterministic truth-tables (pre-print version): Concluding remarks

+In this paper, we proposed a new decision procedure for intuitionistic propositional logic (\ipl) based on a 3-valued restricted Nmatrix semantics.
+This procedure was obtained by abstracting the composition of Gr\"atz's decision procedure for \sfo~\cite{gratz_truth_2022} and G\"odel's faithful translation from \ipl\ to \sfo.
+A 3-valued Nmatrix with an intuitive interpretation in epistemic terms was proposed for \ipl.
+By adapting Gr\"atz's algorithm for \sfo, a suitable notion of level valuations was obtained, which allowed us to define a straightforward algorithm for deleting spurious rows in the non-deterministic truth-tables generated by the Nmatrix for any formula.
+The soundness and completeness proofs for the RNmatrix and the resulting truth-table algorithm for \ipl\ were presented in full technical detail.

+It is worth noting that the Nmatrix for \ipl\ introduced in Definition~\ref{def:M_IPL} has a clear and intuitive interpretation in terms of knowledge (see comments after Definition~\ref{def:M_IPL}) and constructibility.
+Indeed, recall that the valuation associated with a $\varphi$-saturated set $\Delta$ in \ipl\ (given in Definition~\ref{def:val-Delta-IPL}) acts as a 3-valued characteristic function of $\Delta$, and note the observations in Remark~\ref{ren:canval}.

-It is interesting to notice that, by considering finite and decidable RNmatrix semantics (as the ones for S4 and \textbf{IPL} analyzed here) as a generalization of the standard notion of finite-valued (deterministic) truth-tables, the results presented here for S4 and \textbf{IPL} are a way to overcome the limiting results obtained by G\"odel and Dugundji for \textbf{IPL} and S4, respectively, mentioned in Section~\ref{sect:Intro}.
+By considering finite and decidable RNmatrix semantics as a generalization of standard finite-valued deterministic truth-tables, the results presented here provide a way to overcome the limitations obtained by G\"odel and Dugundji for \ipl\ and \sfo, respectively, as mentioned in Section~\ref{sect:Intro}.